kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 <!-- - is is the same with the transformer enconder? -->
 ## Transformer enconder

-After having created the patches, we should proceed with the implementation of the transformer encoder that can be seen in Figure 1.
-It can mainly devided into: the multi-head attention (NSA) and the MLP layer.
+After having created the patches, we should proceed with the implementation of the transformer encoder which can be seen in Figure 1.
+It can mainly divided into the `multi-head attention` (MSA) and the `MLP` layer.
 The multi-head self-attention mechanism is used to capture the dependencies between the patches.
 The feed-forward neural network is used to capture the non-linear interactions between the patches.
 The following image portrays the mechanism of the attention block.

 Here we will need to decide whether the input to our model will be the full image or the image patches.
 To decide that we will take into account that a lot of pre-trained models have as input the full image.
 Thus, for now, we will use the full image as input to our model.

-Moreover, note that we make use also of Layer normalization
+Moreover, note that we make use also of `Layer normalization` ...

 {% include figure.html path="assets/img/2023-06-23-Explainable-ViT/ViT_architecture.PNG" class="img-fluid" %}